 Step Three: Celebrate at day’s end with the reward of your choice.

 Are you ready to procrastinate now?
-No?
-Maybe later then.
+This video will help.

 **Thanks to Real Simple Magazine (April, 2011) for this genius idea.